 Patrick C. Williams’ catalogue of compositions includes numerous works for vocalists, instrumentalists, choirs of every kind, and chamber pieces for winds, strings, percussion, and orchestra.
 As a sidelight to his work in contemporary composition, the composer takes great delight in writing 16th- and 18th-century-style motets, anthems, inventions and fugues as both teaching and performance pieces.
 He has, for many years, been invited to adjudicate state and national composition competitions and was honored to be selected as one of three national judges for the 2008 Music Teachers National Association student composition contest.

-Williams continues as a member of the American Society of Composers, Authors and Publishers (ASCAP) and The Society of Composers, Incorporated, serving on the SCI National Council from 1997 to 2010, service that has brought the UM composition program considerable national attention.
-While on the council he hosted two regional composition conferences, attracting and featuring composers from around the United States and Canada.
+Williams continues as a member of the American Society of Composers, Authors and Publishers (ASCAP) and The Society of Composers, Incorporated, and has been a member of the the SCI National Council since 1997.
+He has hosted two regional composition conferences, attracting and featuring composers from around the United States and Canada.
 Williams also served as campus representative for the College Music Society from 2000 to 2010.
 He has publications with Colla Voce Music, Inc. and Warner/Chappell Music, Inc.